Painful intelligence: What AI can tell us about human suffering: Retraining neural networks by meditation

 \chapter{Retraining neural networks by meditation}

-The preceding chapter presented several directions in which information-processing should be changed in order that suffering is reduced.
+The preceding chapter presented several directions in which information-processing should be changed to reduce suffering.
 We also saw some practical suggestions for reprogramming, such as seeing the uncertainty and uncontrollability of the world and reducing desires and self-needs.
 This will eventually lead to a reduction in reward loss, frustration, and suffering.

 Yet, the account of the preceding chapter may be rather unsatisfactory for some readers: It seems to be asking the impossible, at least in the case of mere humans.
 The goal is to change some fundamental beliefs about the world and your mind.
 How is one supposed to become so thoroughly convinced about, say, the uncontrollability of the world that one is not disturbed by the loss of, say, one's job or house?
 Is it not simply ``human'' to think otherwise?
 How can you actually reduce expectations of rewards, belief in the certainty of perceptions, and so on?

-Crucially, what we need are changes in neural associations which work on an \textit{unconscious} level, and that is notoriously difficult.
-We need to develop practical methods for retraining the neural networks in the human brain.
+Crucially, what we need are changes in neural associations that work on an \textit{unconscious} level, and that is notoriously difficult.
+We need to develop feasible and practical methods for retraining the neural networks in the human brain.

-In this chapter, I consider meditation, or mindfulness training, as a method that can radically boost retraining of neural networks, compared to straightforward attempts to change thinking at the conscious level.
-It also turns out that meditation has further benefits, such as reducing ``hot'' desires, reducing simulation and developing metacognition.
-I will not go too much into the practical details of any such training methods, on which hundreds of manuals have already been written.
-Rather, I discuss general principles on how they work, largely interpreting them in the information-processing framework of this book.